hamzamohiuddin1/cse-15l-lab-reports/week3.md

 	./911report/chapter-13.4.txt
 	./911report/chapter-3.txt
   ```
 -size lets you specify a number of characters that you want your files to be above or below. +n means above n characters, -n means below n characters.
+In this case, 1 of the files is above 500 but also above 550, so it doesn't fall within the 500-550 window.
+This is useful if you have multiple files of the same name that are of varying sizes, but you don't want to look directly.
 From https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
 4. -empty
 ```
 [user@sahara ~/docsearch/technical]$ find ./911report/ -empty